Aeroluna/LunaCoopMod/README.md

 - Increased Lurker attack spine animation speed by 75%.
 - Increased Lurker attack impact model scale by 75%.
 - Fixed a bug where moving a Ravager directly after casting Corrosive Bile would visually keep the legs stationary and appear to glide.
-- Changed Hi-Sec Auto Tracking to additionally increase the upgrade level on the unit info panel.
+- Changed Hi-Sec Auto Tracking to additionally visually increase the upgrade level on the unit info panel.
 - Changed Phoenix weapon attack priority to attempt to keep hitting the same target.
 - Added turret tracking to Hellions.
 - Fixed a bug where Hellions would not play their attack animation.
 - Reduced visual scale of High Templar's Psionic Storm ability.
 - Increased visual scale of Psionic Storm impact effect.
+- Added Disruptor tint when firing and when on cooldown.

-thanks CSB.
+thanks Common Sense Balance.

 ## Amon